img

 Overview

 This article delves into the pivotal changes and coding strategies linked to CMS-HCC version 28, which profoundly influences risk adjustment in Medicare.
-It underscores the expansion of HCC categories and reduction in the number of ICD-10 codes eligible for risk adjustment as a significant development, highlighting the imperative for precise documentation and the adoption of advanced coding technologies.
+It underscores the expansion of HCC categories as a significant development, highlighting the imperative for precise documentation and the adoption of advanced coding technologies.
 These elements are essential for healthcare providers aiming to optimize reimbursement and adeptly navigate the complexities introduced by this new model.

 Introduction